Niger - Data Protection Overview

 Personal data: Any information of any nature whatsoever and regardless of its medium, including sound and image, relating to a natural person identified or identifiable directly or indirectly by reference to an identification number or to several specific elements, specific to their physical, physiological, genetic, psychological, cultural, social or economic identity.

 Sensitive data: Personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, data concerning health or sex life and sexual orientation, genetic data or biometric data, prosecution, criminal or administrative sanctions.

-Data processor: The natural or legal person, public or private, any other agency or association which, alone or jointly with others, takes the decision to collect and process personal data and determine the purposes thereof.
+Data controller: The natural or legal person, public or private, any other agency or association which, alone or jointly with others, takes the decision to collect and process personal data and determine the purposes thereof.